 This tour also offers plenty of wildlife viewing opportunities with Asian Elephant, the Sri Lankan endemic subspecies of Leopard (Panthera pardus kotiya), and Blue Whale all being possible, along with a range of monkeys, squirrels, and deer.
 The itinerary covers a variety of habitat types, including lowland, monsoon and cloud forests, grasslands, lagoons, coastal mudflats, fresh and brackish waterbodies, imposing riverine woodland, and forest, and will include a pelagic trip off Sri Lanka’s southwest coast into the sparkling Indian Ocean.

-You could combine this tour with our exciting set of Indian bird and wildlife tours that follow on from this tour, such as our very popular Birding Tour India: The North – Tigers and Birds January/February 2019 that runs directly after this one (28th January – 13th February 2019), our Birding Tour India: The Northwest – Lions and Desert Birding in Gujarat 2019 (14th – 27th February 2019), and our Birding Tour India: The Northeast – Birds and Mammals of Eaglenest, Nameri and Kaziranga 2019, which visits the mountains of Assam and Arunachal Pradesh (2nd – 15th March 2019).
+You could combine this tour with our exciting set of Indian bird and wildlife tours that follow after this tour, such as our very popular India: The North – Tigers and Birds tour that runs directly after this one (27 January – 12 February 2020), our Northwest India: Lions and Desert Birding in Gujarat tour (13 – 26 February 2020), and our Northeast India: Birds and Mammals of Eaglenest, Nameri and Kaziranga tour (1 – 15 March 2020).

 Itinerary (14 days/13 nights)